 Antenatal expression of colostrum

-If you know that your baby is going to be born with a cleft lip or palate, then being able to save some of that colostrum before the birth in this circumstance, too.
+If you know that your baby is going to be born with a cleft lip or palate, it can be advantageous to save some of the colostrum before the birth in this circumstance, too.

-If you know that you have a medical condition or some other circumstance that might make it more difficult for you to establish a supply, then once again expressing your colostrum before the birth can be useful.
+If you know that you have a medical condition or some other circumstance that might make it more difficult for you to establish a supply, then once again, expressing your colostrum before the birth can be useful.

 Review dates, references & further resources

-If you require the reference sources for this article, please complete the following form.
+If you require the reference sources for this article, please contact us.
 We will complete your request within 28 days.

 Comments / Feedback

 Part of what we provide depends on the feedback of its users.
 With that in